Andyccs/Practical-Nodejs-Coffee/chapter2/chapter2.md

 expect = require 'expect.js'
 ```

-Then we run the test by using the following commands (we will add it to our makefile eventually):
+Then we run the test by using the following commands:

 ```Shell
 mocha --compilers coffee:coffee-script/register app.coffee